sourcehawk/terraform-aws-postgres-bootstrap/modules/postgres_init/modules/script/README.md

 ### What to script?

 While many examples might show simple SQL statements like `INSERT` or `CREATE TABLE`, those are typically better handled with other migration tools.
 Scripting in this module should be used for bootstrapping functionality that requires Infrastructure as Code (IaC).
-This can be for examples this such as:
+This can be for examples:

 1. **Setting User Roles**: Assign roles and permissions to users
 2. **Creating Foreign Data Wrappers (FDWs)**: Set up FDWs and server definition for cross-database queries.